 In the film Congkak, it revolves on the theme and motif of the spiritual guardians and transgressions.
-The film began with Kasman, as he bought a summer house in a remote Kampung area just to spend a quality time together with his family since he was too busy with work.
-Kasman’s family began to experience series of occult events after they arrived at the summer house.
+The film begins with Kasman, who buys a holiday home in a remote Kampung area just to spend a quality time together with his family since he is too busy with work.
+Kasman’s family begin to experience series of occult events after they arrived at the summer house.
 Not only that, they also discovered an old Congkak.
-Upon their arrival, the hauntings increased and a grotesque spiritual guardian in the form of Nenek Kebayan appeared.
+Upon their arrival, the hauntings increased and a frightening spiritual guardian in the form of Nenek Kebayan appears.
 The Nenek Kebayan is the guardian of the land as well as the Congkak.
 She was the one who caused all of these hauntings.
 The Nenek Kebayan has taken a great fond of Kasman’s daughter Lisa and possessed her.
 Luckily, the Tok Imam came and banished the Nenek Kebayan in order to save Kasman and his family.

 The film Al-Hijab also depicts a similar theme and motif which are spiritual guardians and the concept of transgression.
-The story reveals the protagonist, Rafael who are enthusiastic in seeing ghosts to enhance his acting performance.
-He decided to meet Mak Itam, a local shaman to help him open his Hijab (sixth sense) allowing him to see ghosts.
-Unfortunately, his attempt has backfired when he has been frequently haunted by ghosts and witches.
-At the film’s resolution, Mak Itam died and causes Rafael’s Hijab cannot be close.
+The story reveals the protagonist, Rafael who is obsessed with the idea of seeing ghosts to enhance his acting performance.
+He decides to meet Mak Itam, a local shaman, to help him open his Hijab (sixth sense) allowing him to see ghosts.
+Unfortunately, his attempt backfires when he is frequently haunted by ghosts and witches.
+At the film’s resolution, Mak Itam dies, causing it to be impossible for Rafael’s Hijab to be closed.
 He is doomed to be haunted by ghosts for the rest of his life.

-In the Conjuring, the film fully utilizes on the concept of the witch and restless spirit.
-The film initiates with the Parron’s family, whom have bought a new house in Rhode Island.
-As they began to enter into their house, the youngest daughter April found an old jukebox.
-Moments after the discovery of the jukebox, they started to experience mysterious and occult occurrences.
-Carolyn Parron, decided to seek help from the Warren family, whom happens to be a paranormal investigator to investigate these cases.
-One night, a grotesque demonic witch named Batsheeba manifested herself as the guardian of the house and possessed Carolyn.
-The demon managed to control Carolyn’s body with the intention to kill her own daughter, April.
-The Warrens had no choice but to exorcise the demon and this eventually helped Carolyn to break free from the demon’s possession and saved.
+In The Conjuring, the film fully utilizes on the concept of the witch and restless spirit.
+The film initiates with the Parron’s family, who have bought a new house in Rhode Island.
+As they begin to enter their new house, the youngest daughter April findd an old jukebox.
+Moments after the discovery of the jukebox, they start to experience mysterious and occult occurrences.
+Carolyn Parron decides to seek help from the Warrens, who happen to be paranormal investigators, to investigate these cases.
+One night, a grotesque demonic witch named Bathsheeba manifests herself as the guardian of the house and possesses Carolyn.
+A parallel to the possession in Congkak may be discerned here.
+The demon manages to control Carolyn’s body with the intention to kill her own daughter, April.
+The Warrens have no choice but to exorcise the demon and this eventually helps Carolyn to break free from the demon’s possession and she is therefore saved.

-Based on the information provided, the chosen corpus has displayed the appearance of the Nenek Kebayan and the utilization of the haunted house as the prime setting.
+Based on the information provided, the chosen corpus has displayed the appearance of the Nenek Kebayan, the Witch and the utilization of the haunted house as the prime setting.
 There is some prominent research has been done regarding the subject of the haunted house.
 As highlighted by Bailey (2009, p.34) the haunted house is suggested to be psychological in nature.
 Bailey (2009, p34) further dictates that, other than the house becomes the avenue for the Manichean clash between good and evil, or perhaps the external and the internal parts of the house becomes the medium of metaphor that mirrors the distorted self.
-Bailey (2009, p.56) also suggested that the typical American or Hollywood horror films in which deploys the haunted house as the primary setting has these 4 elements as its skeletal basis which comprises of the setting, the characters, themes and finally plot.
+Bailey (2009, p.56) also suggested that the typical American or Hollywood horror films in which deploys the haunted house as the primary setting has these four elements as its skeletal basis which comprises of the setting, the characters, themes and finally plot.